Iowa teen who killed rapist escapes from probation center - NewsBreak

 Pieper Lewis was seen walking out of the building at the Fresh Start Women’s Center in Des Moines shortly after 6:15 a.m.
 Friday, and at some point that day her GPS monitor was cut off, according to a probation violation report.

 A warrant was issued for Lewis’ arrest and the probation report asked for her deferred judgment to be revoked and have her original sentence imposed, KCCI reported .
-She could face up to 20 years in prison.Power outages continue Sunday as rain continues to drench the Willamette Valley
+She could face up to 20 years in prison.When could student loan borrowers know if they’re actually getting relief?

 Prosecutors had called the probation sentence she was given in September merciful for a teen who endured horrible abuse, although some questioned the $150,000 restitution she was ordered to pay.
 A GoFundMe campaign raised over $560,000 to cover the restitution and pay for her other needs.